rocktronica/OneFileCMS/readme.markdown

 I may not have the time/bandwidth/inclination to implement every feature, but I 'll do what I can.
 If it's urgent, contact me.

-### This is basically just a file manager with a text editor.
-Why is it being called a Content Management System?
+### This is basically just a file manager with a text editor- why is it being called a CMS?

-Well, because "OneFileFileManagerTextEditor" just doesn't have the same ring to it...
+Well, because "OneFileCMS" sounds way cooler than "OneFileFileManagerwithTextEditor".

 ### Multi-Language Support?

 Yes!
 Currently, English, German, and Spanish are available.

+If you speak another language and would like to contribute, translations into other languages are welcomed and appreciated!
+Just use the English language file as a template, and translate each word, phrase, etc., as appropriate.
 (Someone told me he was working on an Esparento translation, but that might have been a joke...)

 ### Can I have more than one username/password?

 Yes!
 Well, sort of - indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
 Then, in each copy, maintain different user names and passwords.
-Also, so that one user does not log out the other, change the $session_name config variables.
+Also, so that one user does not log out the other, change the value of the $session_name config variables.

-Now, since there is no database or other means of granular control and access logging, multiple users may be kind of pointless.
+Now, since there is no database or other means of granular control and access logging, multiple usernames may be kind of pointless.
 On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

 ## Requirements